joristork/milovision/README.md

 How to use
 ----------

-Refer to "report.pdf"'s "implementation" chapter for a description and short user manual.
+Refer to the *Implementation* chapter of `report.pdf` for a short user manual.

-To try the application, edit, make executable, and run the convenience script, "run", or type "python main.py -h".
+For the impatient: edit, make executable, and run the convenience script, `run`, or type `python main.py -h`.

 Further information
 -------------------